CommSmart Global Group, Have in Common?

 By Nicholas Ashton, CEO/CIO CommSmart Global Group

 It is something about 326 years of business, the growth from simplistic beginnings to the world’s leading market.
 Insurance!
-Lloyd’s of London is not a company, it is a marketplace for effective syndicated risk takers.
+Lloyd’s of London is not the company, it is a marketplace for effective syndicated risk-takers.

-CommSmart Global Group, a LexisNexis Risk Solutions Partner works on the same proven principles of Edward Lloyd and John Julius Angerstein.
+CommSmart Global Group works on the same proven principles of Edward Lloyd and John Julius Angerstein.
 Which by the way, never met.
 Lloyd opened a coffee house on Tower Street around 1688 and began attracting all those concerned with shipping.
 The place became a favorite haunt of ship’s captains, merchants and ship owners.

-This is only part of the connection between Lloyd’s of London and CommSmart Global Group, it is the secondary connection that is “making the difference”.
+This is only part of the connection between Lloyd’s of London and CommSmart Global Group, it is the second connection that is “making the difference”.

 It was to do with the buoyancy of ships, which we correlate to the stability of corporate computer data.
 The vulnerability of all information that is treasured, both company and personal.